About This Project

 Most people today think of it as somewhat synonymous with "Chinese astrology," and really the popular version of it — the twelve zodiac animals, the five elements, the personality profiles printed on restaurant placemats — is a shadow of something far deeper and more structured.
 Behind the popular version lies a sophisticated classical tradition rooted in Taoist cosmology, one that integrates celestial observation, mathematical calculation, and philosophical insight into a unified system for understanding the patterns of heaven, earth, and human affairs.

 This tradition has been largely lost — not destroyed, but fragmented, diluted, and forgotten.
-Over centuries, the rigorous practices of classical Taoist astrology were simplified for popular consumption, severed from their cosmological roots, and reduced to the fortune-cookie astrology that dominates the English-speaking world today and the imaginary star systems that dominate the Chinese-speaking world.
-The original system survives in scattered classical Chinese texts, in lineage-based teachings passed down to a shrinking number of practitioners, and in the technical vocabulary of a tradition that most people have never encountered.
+Over centuries, the rigorous practices of classical Taoist astrology were simplified for popular consumption, severed from their cosmological roots, and reduced to the fortune-cookie astrology that dominates the English-speaking world today.
+The original system survives in scattered classical texts, in lineage-based teachings passed down to a shrinking number of practitioners, and in the technical vocabulary of a tradition that most people have never encountered.

 This project exists to restore it.